Ryan Conroy

-Ryan Conroy (born 28 April 1987) is a Scottish professional footballer who plays as a left-winger for Peterhead.
-He can also play as a left-back.
-Conroy has previously played for Celtic, Queen of the South, Partick Thistle on loan, Dundee, Raith Rovers and Airdrieonians.
+Ryan Conroy (born 28 April 1987) is a Scottish former professional footballer who played as a left-winger.
+He could also play as a left-back.
+Conroy has played for Celtic, Queen of the South, Partick Thistle on loan, Dundee, Raith Rovers, Airdrieonians, Peterhead and Broomhill.

 Club career

 Celtic

 Conroy was born in Vale of Leven, Scotland.
 He consistently impressed throughout his time with the Celtic youth system and ahead of the 2005–06 season, he signed his first professional contract.
 In 2007, Manager Gordon Strachan considered calling up Conroy into the first team as cover.

 He made his first team debut on 11 December 2007, during Celtic's 4–0 defeat of Falkirk, playing at left back.
 After making his debut, Conroy said he hoped he could earn himself a longer-term deal with Celtic.

 On 6 July 2009, Conroy signed a new deal with Celtic for another year.
 The arrival of the returning Charlie Mulgrew led Conroy to state that he thought Mulgrew's arrival would not affect his chance of making a breakthrough at Celtic.